yeti-switch/doc/docs/en/yeti-ui-routing.rst

     Acd Limit
         The average call duration (ACD) limit for this Destination (in seconds).
 Lower limit of the average length of telephone calls on this Destination.
 If ACD for this Destination will stay less than *Acd Limit* Quality notification will be send to the Contact that is configured in the Rateplan configuration window.
     Short Calls Limit
         The Short Calls ratio limit for this Destination (in percents, where 1.0 = 100%, 0.5 = 50% etc).
-Lower limit of the percentage of answered telephone calls with length less than 5 seconds (****TODO**** - Need to clarify - System!!!) with respect to the total call volume on this Destination.
+Lower limit of the percentage of answered telephone calls with length less than :ref:`Short Call Length <short_call_length>` value of :ref:`Global configuration <global_configuration>` with respect to the total call volume on this Destination.
 If this ration for this Destination will stay less than *Short Calls Limit* Quality notification will be send to the Contact that is configured in the Rateplan configuration window.

 .. _routing_group:

 Routing Group
 ~~~~~~~~~~~~~

+Routing Groups are used for describing common parameters that can be applied for set of Dialpeers.
+Routing Groups include Dialpeers that are used for configuration of routing and billing principles for the calls.

 **Routing Group**'s attributes:
 ```````````````````````````````